Powered by

 Huzur Vidhan sabha: What is the history of this seat?

-The Huzur Vidhan sabha seat was established subsequent to the delimitation in 2007.
+The Huzur Vidhan Sabha seat was established after the delimitation in 2007.
 In the ensuing elections of 2008, the seat was won by Jitendra Dagga, representing the BJP.
 Afterwards, in 2013, Rameshwar Sharma was given the BJP nomination.
 Consequently, Sharma has continuously occupied this seat for a solid decade, with the BJP holding influence over it for the past 15 years.
 In the most recent assembly elections, Rameshwar Sharma triumphed over Naresh Gyanchandani with a substantial margin of 15,725 votes.

 Vote statistics